 In accordance with the Companies Act 1993, AFT's Constitution and the NZX Listing Rules, AFT refers major decisions which may change the nature of AFT to shareholders for approval.

-In the financial year ended 31 March 2022, there were no such transactions requiring shareholders' approval under the Companies Act 1993 and/or the NZX Listing Rules.
+In the financial year ended 31 March 2023, there were no such transactions requiring shareholders' approval under the Companies Act 1993, AFT's Constitution and/or the NZX Listing Rules.